larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 groups.  {{appeals}} discusses the handling of disagreements.

-Moderators are administrators for IETF plenary forums, currently including the IETF discussion and last-call lists, attendee lists, and any plenary chat sessions.
+Moderators are administrators for IETF plenary fora, currently including the IETF discussion and last-call lists, attendee lists, and any plenary chat sessions.
 They are also administrators for any forum that cuts across IETF areas or does not have an administrator.

-In order to scale the function, except for plenary forums as described above, moderators are not expected to always actively monitor all communications.
+In order to scale the function, except for plenary fora as described above, moderators are not expected to always actively monitor all communications.
 Instead, they will process reports from participants.